US, others pull out of Luge World Cup, citing safety - WHIZ News

 “In our eyes, the track is not suitable,” Austria coach Rene Friedl said.

-Nation’s Cup races, which are qualifying races for the World Cup, were held Friday.
-Only five doubles sleds competed, compared to 15 that were in the Nation’s Cup doubles race at the most recent World Cup earlier this month.
+Nations Cup races in men’s, women’s and doubles events were held Friday as scheduled.
+Only five doubles sleds competed, compared with 15 that were in the Nations Cup doubles race at the most recent World Cup earlier this month.

+USA Luge women’s slider Brittney Arndt said she did not think the FIL handled athletes’ concerns — which had been voiced throughout the week — the right way.

+“There are small nations who have no choice but to race to secure funding or for other reasons,” Arndt said.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports